 - Social Security

-It’s important to know if these sources of income are adjusted for the rising prices you’ll likely experience through retirement (inflation) and If you do not have cost-of-living adjustments for this income than your savings will also have to make up for the fact that these will not be rising as you age.
-Ideally you will be able to take advantage of 401(k) savings vs. IRA contributions ($17,500 vs. $5000).
-If not, the equivalent in a non-tax advantaged account will cause you to save more.
+It’s important to know if these sources of income are adjusted for the rising prices you’ll likely experience through retirement (inflation).
+If you don’t have cost-of-living adjustments, your savings will have to make up for that fact.

 |Rate of return||8%||8%||8%|